-DeBerry-Homer Elementary School
+DeBerry-Swan Elementary School

 Springfield, MA

-The preferred solution is a three-story structure located on the existing DeBerry School site, allowing the existing school to remain operational during construction.
-The side-by-side schools will be organized around shared core spaces.
+The preferred solution was a three-story structure located on the existing DeBerry School site, allowing the existing school to remain operational during construction.
+The side-by-side schools are organized around shared core spaces.
 The cafetorium and gym are the focal points of the school, easily accessed from the main entries.
 The building organization stacks very efficiently with similar program types on each floor.
 Special education spaces are interspersed throughout each floor and integrated with the general classrooms.
 The overall massing utilizes the geometry of the site while maximizing the quantity of open space dedicated to outdoor activities.
 Given the urban environment, careful construction sequencing and logistics are critical to the success of the project.
 Plans for temporary staff parking have been considered, as well as lay-down area and parking for the contractor.

 Location Springfield, MA